jamesdharell25/JDTweb/README.md

-# Portfolio Website of James Dharell
+# Portfolio Website James Dharell

-WELCOMEE!!
+Hello welcome to my personal website for more information you can email jamesdharellwork@gmail.com